sebasmonia/toolbox-launcher/README.md

 ## Installation

 You can compile your own version with the included `build.sh` script.
-You need SBCL with Quicklisp, and also Tcl and Tk..
+You need SBCL with Quicklisp, and also Tcl and Tk.

 Included in the "binary" directory is a pre-packaged Tcl+Tk downloaded from http://kitcreator.rkeene.org/kitcreator (the executable renamed from `tclkit` to `wish`) and `toolbox-launcher`.
 You can drop both files to `~/.local/bin` to use them in the base Silverblue system.